ckeditor/ckeditor4-sdk/README.md

         git submodule update --init --recursive

-1. Call Grunt `setup` task to setup SDK builder:
+1. Call Grunt `setup` task to setup the CKEditor SDK builder:

         grunt setup

-1. Run Grunt `build` task to build documentation:
+1. Run Grunt `build` task to build the CKEditor SDK:

         grunt build

 ---

-### Available Grunt commands:
+### Available Grunt Commands:

 1. #### setup

         grunt setup

-    Initializes SDK builder.
+    Initializes the SDK builder.

 1. #### build

         grunt build [OPTIONS] [FLAGS]

-    When the build process is finished, you can find a working copy of CKEditor SDK in the `dev/release` directory.
+    When the build process is finished, you can find a working copy of CKEditor SDK in the `dev/ckeditor-sdk` directory.

     ##### OPTIONS:

         --sdk-version=VERSION

-    Determines whether build offline or online version. `VERSION` may be: `offline` (default) or `online`.
+    Determines whether to build an offline or an online version.

+	`VERSION` may be: `offline` (default) or `online`.

     ##### FLAGS:

         --sdk-pack

-    Determines whether pack build into Zip file.
+    Determines whether to pack the build into a `.zip` archive.

         --sdk-verbose

-    Verbose mode of building process.
+    Verbose mode for the building process.

 1. #### watch-css

         grunt watch-css

-    Utilizes `compass watch` and outputs CSS directly into `dev/release/theme/css` instead of `template/theme/css`.
-Useful for developing styles for working SDK.
+    Utilizes `compass watch` and outputs CSS directly into the `dev/ckeditor-sdk/theme/css` instead of `template/theme/css`.
+Useful for developing styles for a working SDK.

     **Note#1**: Call `grunt build` first.
-Developing CSS does not make much sense if there's no HTML.
+Developing CSS does not make much sense if there is no HTML.

     **Note#2**: Produced styles are uncompressed.
 Also CSS<->SASS map are built.